Chronic Pain Clinic

 What is Pain Reprocessing Therapy (PRT)?

 Pain Reprocessing Therapy (PRT) helps individuals recover from chronic pain by retraining the brain to interpret previously threatening sensations or triggers as safe.
 Chronic pain—especially when not caused by ongoing tissue damage—can develop when neural circuits become sensitized or conditioned to misread harmless signals as threats.
-PRT rewires these learned pain pathways.14,15
+PRT helps modify these learned pain pathways through repeated experiences of safety and reduced threat signalling.14,15

 When the brain no longer interprets sensations or movements as dangerous, the overactive pain response can subside—often leading to a significant reduction or full resolution of symptoms.
-A randomized controlled trial has shown that Pain Reprocessing Therapy (PRT) can be highly effective in reducing or eliminating chronic pain and related symptoms.16
+A randomized controlled trial and emerging research suggest that Pain Reprocessing Therapy (PRT) can lead to significant reductions in chronic pain and related symptoms.16

 We provide Pain Reprocessing Therapy in-person in Toronto and online across Ontario, Quebec, and Atlantic Canada.